MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-client.md

 # R Server Client Installation Guide for Teradata

-## Quick Overview

 Microsoft R Server for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
 Together with a Microsoft R Server client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
 This manual provides detailed instructions for configuring local workstations to submit jobs to run within your Teradata data warehouse.
 For installing Microsoft R Server for Teradata in the Teradata data warehouse, see the companion manual [*Microsoft R Server Server Installation Manual for Teradata*](r-server-install-teradata-client.md).

-> [!NOTE]
+> [!Important]
-> Microsoft R Server for Teradata is required for running Microsoft R Server scalable analytics in-database.
-If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Server in your Teradata data warehouse.
-You will, however, need to configure your local workstations as described in this manual.
+> In Machine Learning Server 9.2.1, there is no support for Teradata.
+However, R Server 9.1 is a supported release.
+You can install R Server 9.1 for Teradata as documented in this guide to get enterprise R functionality on your appliance.

 ## System Requirements